Soccer-Gakpo on target again as Dutch beat Qatar to top Group A | Sports-Games

 Soccer-Gakpo on target again as Dutch beat Qatar to top Group A

+PSV Eindhoven forward Gakpo proved the difference once again but he was keen to share the spotlight with his team mates.
+"We're through, that's what today was all about.
+I think we were better on the ball than in recent games, we had a little more control," he said.

-The Qataris had been eliminated after their 3-1 loss to Senegal and despite huge investment in state-of-the-art facilities to host the World Cup, they came up short again on the pitch.
-They were not without their moments in a dull first half, forcing a couple of corners and threatening on the edge of the Dutch area, but no sooner had they bared their teeth than they were hit with a gut-punch of a goal by Gakpo.
+In truth, the Dutch never had to get out of second gear against the hosts, who had their moments in a dull first half.
+With late arrivals filling the stands just after kickoff, the Qataris had a couple of corners and threatened on the edge of the Netherlands area but no sooner had they bared their teeth than they were hit with a gut-punch of a goal by Gakpo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)